vikchupak/DevOps/Linux/addUser.md

 https://www.geeksforgeeks.org/useradd-command-in-linux-with-examples/

-If we did not create user with setting the user's password, then  the user account won't be activated until we set the password
+If we create user without setting the user's password, then  the user account won't be activated until we set the password

 - https://unix.stackexchange.com/questions/103288/passwords-for-newly-created-users